Can I Leave My Cat Alone for a Week?

 • Ensure to provide the contact details of the vet so that pet sitters can easily reach out for any questions regarding the best care for your cat.

-How a Cat Enclosure Eases Worry When You’re Away
+How a Cat Enclosure Can Eases Your Worries When You’re Away

 Hello, my name is Stu, and I love felines.
 I have extensive expertise in the construction of cat enclosures for over ten years, and I'm the founder of Kittysafe, the leading cat enclosure provider in Perth.
 We are known for our premium cat netting enclosures.
 My team and I have helped responsible Perth's cat owners save over $400,000 in insurance fees and vet bills.
 My efforts have also saved 120,000 native animals and added 20,000 cat years to the lives of Perth cats.
 These numbers malke a real difference and they’re growing all the time.
 Also, Kittysafe has been chosen by Native Ark to protect their injured water birds from ferral cats.
 It demonstrates our commitment to animal welfare and our expertise in the field.